Assessing Amazon Inspector coverage of your AWS environment - Amazon Inspector

 • Not scanning – Shows all the container images that Amazon Inspector is not monitoring and scanning in your environment.
 The Reason column indicates why Amazon Inspector is not monitoring and scanning an image.

 A container image can appear on the Not activated tab for any of several reasons.
 The image might be stored in a repository that Amazon Inspector scans are not activated for, or Amazon ECR filtering rules prevent that repository from being scanned.
 Or the image has not been pushed or pulled within the number of days your configured for the ECR re-scan duration.
-For more information, see Configuring the ECR re-scan duration.
+For more information, see Configuring the Amazon ECR re-scan duration.

 On each tab, the Repository name column specifies the name of the repository that stores a container image.
 The Account column specifies the AWS account that owns the repository.
 The Last scanned column shows you when Amazon Inspector last checked that resource for vulnerabilities.
 This can include checks when there is an update to finding metadata, when there is an update to the application inventory of the resource, or when a rescan is done in response to a new CVE.
 For more information, see Scan behaviors for Amazon ECR scanning.